“Gardening is the art that uses flowers and plants as paint, and the soil and sky as canvas.”-Elizabeth Murray

 Ruth mentioned to us that her garden changes every 10 days or so and her vision was to have something always in flower.
 She was very gracious and forthcoming with advice about plant species to try and ways to do things.

 Al ru Farm, with such an expansive and stunning garden is perfect for weddings and events.
 Ruth opens the garden as an event space and has numerous happy couples come and enjoy the lawns, garden, lake, pond, barn and every other aspect of the glorious South Australian property for their Wedding Day.

-I simply have to visit Al Ru Farm again soon and this time, if not booked out in Spring for a Wedding, I would love to see it in full bloom.
+A visit to Al Ru Farm again is a must soon and this time, if not booked out in Spring for a Wedding, I would love to see it in full bloom.
 Perhaps later in November this time to enjoy all that has developed since 2017.
 I’m sure there will be many changes and I for one will look forward to the colours and colour combinations Ruth has come up with in her beautiful garden.